vespa-engine/documentation/documentation/tensor-intro.md

 Tensors consist of a set of double valued cells, with each cell having a unique address.
 A cell's address is specified by its index or label along all dimensions.
 The number of dimensions in a tensor is the _order_ of the tensor.
-Each dimension can be either _sparse_ or _dense_.
+Each dimension can be either _mapped_ or _indexed_.
-Sparse dimensions have labels designating their address, while dense dimensions have indices.
+Mapped dimensions have labels designating their address, while indexed dimensions have indices.

 Example: Using [literal form](reference/tensor.html), the tensor: